Abhijnya002/Web-cloner/README.md

 # 🌸 Orchid Website Cloner

 A full-stack AI-powered website cloning tool that takes in a public website URL, scrapes its HTML/CSS design context, and regenerates it using a language model.
-Built as part of the **Orchids SWE Internship Take-Home Challenge**.

----

-## 📸 Github Link

 ---

 ## 💡 Features